cellgeni/docs/docs/source/jupyterhub.rst

 +-------------+------------+-----------+

-We provide open usage metrics of our Jupyter cluster using `metrics <metrics.cellgeni.sanger.ac.uk>`_
+We provide open usage metrics of our Jupyter cluster using `metrics <https://metrics.cellgeni.sanger.ac.uk>`_.

 Quick Start Guide
 -----------------